athanhcong/athanhcong.github.com/_posts/2013-08-05-ask-yourself-who-you-want-to-be-in-next-5-years.md

 I found that this kind of questions helps me sort my life.
 Pop out my priorities when I need to make choices and confused.

-It also give me hint what I need to do, when I ask myself, what is the difference of me currently and the imagined me next 5 years?
+It also give me hints what direction I need to go, when I ask myself, what is the difference of me currently and the imagined me next 5 years?

 \_ \_